suda/open-home/README.md

 A collection of schematics, code and ideas for cheap, DIY connected home solution.

-Whole documentation is available [on our Wiki](https://github.com/appsome/open-home/wiki).
+Whole documentation is available [on the Wiki](https://github.com/appsome/open-home/wiki).